 OCPP EVSEs typically have an RFID reader for authentication.
 Many other models also have their own RFID reader.
 In this case, you teach these EVSEs new RFID cards.
 Then these EVSEs check the RFID card and automatically activate the charging process.
 The cFos Charging Manager remains informed about the charging process and can regulate the charging power.

 For EVSEs without their own RFID reader, release can be done via a Web interface of the cFos Charging Manager by entering a PIN.
 You can also connect an RFID reader to the cFos Charging Manager or network it with one or more RFID readers.
 The cFos Charging Manager then takes over authorization and release of the EVSEs.
 Mixed operation of EVSEs with and without RFID readers is also possible

-The cFos Charging Manager tries to distribute the maximum connected load installed in the building as well as possible to the electric cars to be charged The cFos Charging Manager calculates the available charging power every few seconds as follows:
+The cFos Charging Manager uses load management to try to distribute the maximum connected load installed in the building as well as possible to the electric cars to be charged.
+The cFos Charging Manager calculates the available charging power every few seconds as follows:

 House connection power minus consumers in the house (e.g. apartments or machines) plus producers (e.g. solar systems).

 Grid purchase (positive for purchase, negative for feed-in) minus charging power of the EVSEs.
 A bidirectional counter is recommended here.

 To record consumption (and generation), Modbus-capable intermediate meters must be installed: